 - Chocolate Energy Bites With Dates and Peanuts

 - Dark Chocolate Grain-Free Granola Bars

 Click on serving size to scale this recipe

 - 2 tablespoons filtered water

 - 1 cup walnut halves or pieces

-- place the puffs and nuts into a large bowl and set aside
+- Place the puffs and nuts into a large bowl and set it aside

-- pour mixture over nuts and puffs and mix in
+- Pour the liquid mixture over the nuts and puffed rice and mix well.

-- pour the mixture into the prepared baking sheet and spread out evenly, sprinkle with sesame seeds
+- Spread the mixture into the prepared baking sheet evenly and pat it down

 - Break into pieces and enjoy!